grosed/changepoint_online/python/package/README.md

-# README
+# changepoint_online - A Collection of Methods for Online Changepoint

-# changepoint_online - A Collection of Methods for Online Changepoint Detection
+Detection

 The changepoint_online package provides efficient algorithms for detecting changes in data streams based on the Focus algorithm.
 The